GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/pathfinding.md

 !!! warning

     The "Move to a position" action only needs to be run once.
 If you run this action with no conditions, it will try to recalculate the path at every frame.
 You object will *not* move and this will generate a lot of intensive computation for your device.
-Always check that the action is only runs once.
-For example, add a condition that makes sure the object pathfinder speed is 0 or that a path was not found already.
+Instead, add a condition that makes sure the object pathfinder speed is 0 or that a path was not found already.

 ## Examples